 - advancing better practices for pain management

 The National Institutes of Health (NIH), a component of HHS, is the nation's leading medical research agency helping solve the opioid crisis via discovering new and better ways to prevent opioid misuse, treat opioid use disorders, and manage pain.
-To accelerate progress, NIH is exploring formal partnerships with pharmaceutical companies and academic research centers to develop:
+In the summer of 2017, NIH met with pharmaceutical companies and academic research centers to discuss:

 - safe, effective, non-addictive strategies to manage chronic pain

 - new, innovative medications and technologies to treat opioid use disorders

 - improved overdose prevention and reversal interventions to save lives and support recovery

 In April 2018 at the National Rx Drug Abuse and Heroin Summit, NIH Director Francis S. Collins, M.D., Ph.D., announced the launch of the HEAL (Helping to End Addiction Long-term) Initiative, an aggressive, trans-agency effort to speed scientific solutions to stem the national opioid public health crisis.

 - HEAL Initiative Research Plan (NIH, June 2018)

 - As Opioid Use Disorders Increased, Prescriptions for Treatment Did Not Keep Pace (NIDA Notes, July 2018)

 - HHS Works to Improve Testing for Fentanyl (0:42) (May 2018)